Senior School Curriculum

 Year 12 is for many students the most rewarding of their schooling experience.
 Students demonstrate the comprehensive skills and knowledge they have developed in their years of schooling, studying subjects they care about and that lead to their chosen future study and career pathways.

-For complete information regarding the Year 12 curriculum and subject offerings, see the Year 12 Curriculum handbook here:
+For complete information regarding the Year 12 curriculum and subject offerings, see the Senior School Curriculum Handbook here: